dvingerh/yt-dl-protocol/README.md

 4. Paste the copied JavaScript code into the URL or "Location" field of the bookmark.
 5. Save the bookmark.
+6. Lastly, ensure you have registered the protocol within the utility's interface.
+You can access the interface by simply opening the executable the way you would any other file.

 ## Screenshots and Usage